 If you report your card lost or stolen, there’s an option to get express cash from a reload agent for a $30 fee.
 The card can also be used internationally.
 Overall, this prepaid Visa card is a simple option with easy approvals and a choice of fee options.

 Fifth Third Access 360° Reloadable Prepaid Card

-- $4 monthly fee that’s waived if you are a Fifth Third banking customer, or if you add more than $500 per month on your card
+- The $4 monthly fee is waived if you’re a Fifth Third banking customer, or if you add more than $500 per month on your card.

 MOVO Virtual Prepaid Visa Card